quipucords/quipucords/docs/source/install.rst

 Installing the Ansible Prerequisite
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Follow the `Ansible installation documentation <http://docs.ansible.com/ansible/latest/intro_installation.html#installing-the-control-machine>`_ to prepare the your system to install the software.
+Follow the `Ansible installation documentation <http://docs.ansible.com/ansible/latest/intro_installation.html#installing-the-control-machine>`_ to prepare the system to install the software.

 Obtaining the Installer
 ^^^^^^^^^^^^^^^^^^^^^^^